roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

             </p>
      <blockquote>
         <p>
-        What will happen if AI is put under threat, or some other change?<br>
+        What will happen if Artificial Intelligence (AI) is put under threat, or some other change?<br>
         Does it posses an Adaptability Quotient (AQ)?<br>
         </p>
         <image-container>